Santhosh007joker/MATLAB-Robotics/README.md

 ## 4. SLAM: `lidarSLAM`

+Sometimes the team walks into a building with no schematic at all.
 The toolbox provides algorithms and analysis tools for simultaneous localization and mapping (SLAM), letting a robot build a map of an unknown environment while simultaneously tracking its own position in it. `lidarSLAM` takes lidar scans, attaches them to a node in a pose graph, and automatically detects loop closures to correct drift.

 ```matlab
 maxLidarRange = 8;     % meters